 What should families watch before booking NCL?

-Families should review ship features, cabin size, Free at Sea terms, gratuities, specialty dining limits, Wi-Fi limits, excursion costs, kids club details, and whether the ship fits their kids’ ages and interests.
+Families should review ship features, cabin size, package terms, gratuities, specialty dining limits, Wi-Fi limits, excursion costs, kids club details, and whether the ship fits their kids’ ages and interests.